f-odc/xai-assisted-intrusion-detection/docs/Prototype - alpha.md

 ## Detector Model

 We build a dataset for our detector model by adding labels `[1, 0]` to the normal explanations and `[0, 1]` to adversarial explanations.
-With these dataset we train our detector:
+With this dataset, we train our detector.
+The goal of the trained detector is to distinguish between adversarial modified data (from the *FGSM* attack) and normal data.

+The detector model is trained with a train-test split ratio of `0.1` on the dataset and a train-validation split ratio of `0.2` on the *train* set.
+The model achieves an accuracy of `99.8%` on the *test* set.

 ![Detector train evaluation](images/train_detector_evaluation.png)